 4. How do we use your Information?

-We only collect, hold, use and disclose your information to allow us to perform the services you requested or the purpose for which the information was collected and a related purpose reasonably expected by you for which you have consented or otherwise required by an Australian law, tribunal or court order.
+We only collect, hold, use and disclose your information to allow us to perform the services you requested or the purpose for which the information was collected and a related purpose reasonably expected by you for which you have consented or otherwise required by an New Zealand law, tribunal or court order.
 For example:

 • assessing your credit application;